tomravalde/workflow/README.md

 		fullpage: fullpage

+Or
+		fullepage: tuftemargin

-In which case the fullpage package (i.e. narrower margins) will be used.
+In which case the fullpage package (i.e. narrower margins) or Tufte style (large right-hand side margins) will be used.